gvwilson/sensibleadventures/cloudherd/reboot.md

 *   "As dead as a dog".
 *   Grappa Gas's wooden leg sprouts new buds in the spring
 *   the pen net doesn't go to the ground - it's mostly there to stop the clouds drifting out while they're asleep
+*   Dorbu is shocked by the revelation that Bonzon is there to take control of clouds

 ## Chapter 1.
 Soldiers!